benjiaomodular/MiniOSC/README.md

 1. 6-pin JST Connector - This is what I use for all my personal synth systems and is easier to find where I am.
 2. 16-pin (2x8) IDC Connector - Standard Eurorack power connector

+### Potentiometers
+The pots I've tested are RV09-types.

 #### Complete list of parts
 | Reference | Value | Type | Amount |
 | - | - | - | - |